arasbm/Starling/README.md

 http://www.csc.uvic.ca/~jahan/codes/Starling/welcome.php

-**Drop me a note at k.jahanbakhsh@gmail.com if you have any questions!
+**Drop me a note at k.jahanbakhsh@gmail.com if you have any questions.